filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Every provider's situation is different, but to give you an idea of the level of investment and the possible return, here is one example:

-For an 18 month period, an investment of $147k covered combined capital expenses, operating expenses, and FIL loan with 15% collateral.
+For an 18-month period, an investment of $147k covered combined capital expenses, operating expenses, and FIL loan with 15% collateral.
 In this example, the storage provider received #267k in FIL rewards (starting at $21), for a profit of $120k over 18 months.

 See [Filecoin Storage Provider Bootcamp, by ESPA](https://www.youtube.com/watch?v=T-TgPILQD3c) (at 14:47).